taliaglantz/taliaglantz/README.md

-Hiya 👋🏼  my name is Talia and I am  a Junior Software Developer 👩🏽‍💻  I have just completed Global Assembly's Software Engineering Immersive and am now #️⃣ opentowork!
+Hiya 👋🏼  my name is Talia and I am  a Junior Software Developer with previous experience in project management 👩🏽‍💻  I have just completed Global Assembly's Software Engineering Immersive and am now #️⃣ opentowork!